belsopky/upload-lab/README.md

 **Vulnerability:** Time-of-check time-of-use (TOCTOU)

-**Scenario:** The file is written to disk immediately then scanned after a 1-second delay If the scan fails the file is deleted There is a 1-second window where the file exists on disk and can be accessed before deletion
+**Scenario:** The file is written to disk immediately then scanned after a 1-second delay.
+If the scan fails the file is deleted.
+There is a 1-second window where the file exists on disk and can be accessed before deletion.

 **Exploitation:**
 1. Create a PHP shell named `shell.php`